OceanVision/ocean/ocean_don_corleone/README.md

 You have to specify following items:

-* master: ip or domain of the master node, if you want to run locally everything just set it to "local", if you want your node to become master set it to "localhost:8882"
+* master: url of master

+* master_local_url: url of local server (do not change in most cases)

+* master_local: true/false : if true, run_node will run don_corleone first

 * responsibilties: what responsibilities is this node registering.
 Options: